 The NAR Code of Ethics was adopted in 1913 and is strictly enforced by local real estate boards.
 It's not just a bunch of rules that agents swear to uphold and adhere to because their brokers made them join the Association.
 The standards are much more restrictive and confining than the state guidelines that govern agents.

 There's no evidence that all Realtors are morally or ethically "better" than unaffiliated real estate agents, but the Code of Ethics is an attempt by the industry to regulate them.
-But, even non-NAR "real estate agents" are held to the same legal standard.
+Even non-NAR "real estate agents" are held to the same legal standard.

 The 17 Articles

 Each of the 17 Articles carries weight, but one article—the first—stands above the rest.
 It's the basis for the way a Realtor must operate.
 It doesn't state that a Realtor must be fair to all parties, such as a listing agent when dealing as a buyer's agent, but rather that a Realtor must be honest.

 A Realtor must pledge to put the interests of their clients above their own.

 These are the 17 standards that a Realtor must promise to uphold:

 - Put the interests of buyers and sellers ahead of their own and treat all parties honestly.

 - Refrain from exaggerating, misrepresenting, or concealing material facts about a property.
 Investigate and disclose when situations reasonably warrant it.

 - Cooperate with other brokers/agents when it's in the best interests of the client to do so.